 How Hard Is Marine Boot Camp?

-Whether your loved one is headed to OCS or Recruit Training, they are sure to be tested in body and mind!
+Whether your loved one is headed to OCS or Recruit Training, they are sure to be tested in body and mind as they are challenged by the Marine Corps standards!
 Both training courses focus on the following:

 - Close order drill or marching in formation